Interop Institute 2025 Postponement Announcement

 Where Industry Leaders Come Together

-The Texas A&M University ITEC Interoperability Institute is a platform where industry leaders come together to address challenges in first responder communication.
-ITEC hosts workshops, exercises, and technology demonstrations to enhance emergency response effectiveness.
+The Texas A&M University System CACN Interoperability Institute is a platform where industry leaders come together to address challenges in first responder communication.
+CACN hosts workshops, panels, and technology demonstrations to enhance the effectiveness of emergency responses.

 Attendees can learn about cutting-edge advancements in first responder technologies, connect with professionals in the field, showcase their commitment to innovation, and contribute to shaping the future of first responder communication.